vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 Many of the negotiation techniques are applicable to synchronous interactions, including in-person and phone interactions.
 In general, the techniques seem optimized for high-bandwidth communication with frequent back-and-forth.
+I found some techniques as well as some principles to have broader applicability, including to more asynchronous and one-to-may communication contexts.

-## Negotiation strategy
+## Negotiation principles

-This section covers my own interpretation of key "strategy" ideas behind the individual negotiation techniques.
-The way I frame it doesn't always match how Voss presents ideas in the MasterClass or elsewhere.
+This section covers my own interpretation of key "principles" behind the individual negotiation techniques.
+The way I frame it doesn't always match how Voss presents ideas in the MasterClass or elsewhere, and may not be endorsed by Voss.

 ### Show, don't tell, that you are listening and collaborating in good faith